Health Sciences : Pre-Occupational Therapy

 Why study Health Sciences : Pre-Occupational Therapy?

-This unique track also includes an Introduction to Occupational Therapy course that is taught by the Pre-Occupational Therapy Program Director, who is an experienced occupational therapist.
+This unique track also includes an Introduction to Occupational Therapy course taught by the Pre-Occupational Therapy Program Director, an experienced occupational therapist.

 The University of Cincinnati has established academic success criteria for first-year applicants to bachelor's degree programs.
 All students are encouraged to apply.
 Please visit High School Student Admissions for more information about first-year student admission requirements.